 7. Some ERP systems permit the integration of third-party services into a unified whole.
 SaaS helps businesses integrate existing apps or export their ERP data to other business apps for a more streamlined workflow.

 8. ERP software can unify a company’s IT costs and improve efficiency.
-Instead of several systems that need dedicated staff, infrastructure, etc., companies can focus all these costs into one system.
-Thanks to ERP vendors providing regular updates, patches, and troubleshooting, their clients can save on maintenance.
+Instead of several systems that need dedicated staff, infrastructure, etc., companies can concentrate all these costs in one system.
+As ERP vendors provide regular updates, patches, and troubleshooting, their clients can save on maintenance.